 What is the Value of My 1976 2 Dollar Bill?

-The $2 bill took on a lot of changes to its design since its first introduction in 1862.
-The 2 dollar bill remains in circulation today but is mostly regarded as a collector’s item.
+The $2 bill changed several times since its first introduction in 1862.
+The 2 dollar bill remains in circulation today but mostly as a collector’s item.

-The First Revision of the 2 Dollar Bill in 1869
+The First Revision of the $2 Bill in 1869

 It only took seven years to change the portrait on the two-dollar bill.
 A picture of Thomas Jefferson replaced the image of Alexander Hamilton.

-The bill has green tinting on the upper-left corner and features the words Treasury Note signifying some of the unique characteristics of this type of dollar bill.
+The bill has green tinting on the upper-left corner and features the words Treasury Note signifying some of the unique characteristics of this dollar bill.

-It’s worth noting, according to the film “The $2 Bill Documentary,” most people were making less than $15 a month before the 1900s, and most products, goods, services, etc., wouldn’t cost more than a dollar.
+It’s worth noting, according to the film “The $2 Bill Documentary,” most people were making less than $15 a month before the 1900s.
+Most products, goods, and services didn’t cost more than a dollar.

 What did this mean?

-It didn’t take long for the next redesign to come by.
-In 1874 we saw a few things revert and a couple of additions to the two dollar note.
-A red floral design was one of those additions.
+It didn’t take long for the next redesign.
+In 1874, there were a few changes to the two dollar note.
+A red floral design was added.

-The Red floral print would go around the words Washington D.C.
+The Red floral print went around the words Washington D.C.
 The U.S. Treasury Note also reverted to the “United States Note.”

 This design would be reissued in 1875 and 1878.

-The red floral design only lasted six years before a series of changes in the early 1880s.
+The red floral design lasted six years before a series of changes in the early 1880s.

 The red floral design was removed entirely from the two-dollar bill, and the serial numbers on the note would change to blue, making them slightly clearer.

-Interestingly enough, we would see minimal activity on the two-dollar bill for quite some time.
-Still, many needed help understanding what it would be used for.
+Interestingly, there was minimal activity on the two-dollar bill for quite some time.
+Still, many people wondered what it would be used for.

-The most popular uses were said to be spent on prostitution, gambling, and alcohol.
+Initially, the most popular uses were on prostitution, gambling, and alcohol.

 In the late 1800s, the silver certificate dollar bill was legal tender issued by the federal government.